RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-RecyclingPickupDay_Seattle.md

 - Text transform on cells in column SHAPE_LENGTH using expression grel:value.replace(",", "")
 - Text transform on cells in column SHAPE_AREA using expression grel:value.replace(",", "")

+Create duplicate column of SHAPE and name as SHAPE_LOCATION
+- Create column SHAPE_LOCATION at index 2 based on column SHAPE using expression grel:value

-Remove parentheses from shape coordinate values
+Remove parentheses from SHAPE coordinate values
 - Text transform on cells in column SHAPE using expression grel:value.replace("(","").replace(")","")

-Split shape coordinate column into latitude and longitude columns
+Split original SHAPE column into latitude and longitude columns
 - Split column SHAPE by separator
 - Rename column SHAPE 1 to SHAPE_LATITUDE
 - Rename column SHAPE 2 to SHAPE_LONGITUDE